-Tip n°5: Don't mHiss the First mHeetings of the Semester!
+Tip n°5: Don't miss the first meetings of the semester!
 In most lectures, the professor discusses the most important issues during the first session, e.g., where to find the study material, how you can register for the tutorials, etc. Please check if there is a set date for your laboratory training or seminar on Campo for registration or a preliminary discussion.
 If so, it is mandatory to respect these dates!

-Tip n°6: Be proactive and Gcollect Information.
+Tip n°6: Be proactive and collect information.
 A unique trait of the German university system is that students must organize their studies on their own, from the class schedule to the study material, even the topic of your master's thesis paper.
 If you are unsure about an issue, you should always search for the answer independently.
 For example, if the lecture content seems unclear, it is helpful to research the topic by looking for literature in the library or forming a study group.
 For general study-related questions, you can take a look at the FAU website.
 Navigating through the website is sometimes a bit complicated, but you will have high chances for good results if you enter your key word and "FAU" in the search engine.
-If you have subject-specific or legal questions, we recommend looking into the degree program and examination regulations Medical Engineering (FPO MT) or the general examination regulations of the Faculty of Engineering (ABMPO TF) (links for both documents can be found on the Medical Engineering homepage (https://www.medical-engineering.study.fau.eu/prospectivestudents/mahttps://www.medical-engineering.study.fau.eu/prospective-students/masters-studycontents/s- ters-study-contents/).
-If none all-of theese methods show no-results, don't hesitate to ask someone for help.like the student association or the study advisory.
-The best approach to avoid misunderstandings isto clear up any doubts as soon as possible, or else you might discover at the end of the semester that you are taking the wrong course.
+If you have subject-specific or legal questions, we recommend looking into the degree program and examination regulations Medical Engineering (FPO MT) or the general examination regulations of the Faculty of Engineering (ABMPO TF) (links for both documents can be found on the Medical Engineering homepage.
+If none of these methods show results, don't hesitate to ask someone for help, like the student association or the study advisory.
+The best approach to avoid misunderstandings is to clear up any doubts as soon as possible, or else you might discover at the end of the semester that you are taking the wrong course.
 This sort of organization is the student's responsibility.
-Youcan also contact your professors regarding important issues (but refrain from asking them questions the answers to which can be found by a click online).
-On occasion, you will need a little patience while waiting for your professor's answer.
+You can also contact your professors regarding important issues (but refrain from asking them questions the answers to which can be found by a click online).
+On occasion, you will need a little patience while waiting for your professors' answer.
 If professors do not reply to your emails, you can visit them during their consultation hours.
-You can find their schedule either at the chair's homepage or by asking the --chair's secretary.
+You can find their schedule either at the chair's homepage or by asking the chair's secretary.
+Tip n°7: Learn German.